 Successful teams consist of people in all different roles who all have different specialties and understandings of what’s happening throughout projects or the day-to-day flow of work.
 And you need a way to capture their knowledge and centralize it in one place.

 Knowledge sharing helps everyone on the team learn from others, which can often inspire better teamwork and fulfillment on the job.
 It also keeps everyone up to date in their roles.
-(It’s rarely a good idea to have just one teammate who knows how to use vital software in your organization, for instance.)
+(It’s rarely a good idea to have just one teammate who knows how to use vital software in your organization, for example).

 Schedule training and mentoring opportunities so that coworkers can pass along what they’ve learned, and create sources of truth for team members to reference regularly when it’s time to learn new processes.
 Mural’s templates can be used to store key info for reference (like for a product comparison after a working session).
 And Mural’s sticky notes can quickly capture ideas from meetings, so they’re not lost in the shuffle.